-The right to be forgotten is the protection of the reputation of the person involved in public affairs and makes the right to privacy prevail over the right of expression, by removing information from Google.
+The right to be forgotten is the protection of the online reputation of the person involved in public affairs and makes the right to privacy prevail over the right of expression, by removing information from Google.

 Let’s take a concrete example: if you have undergone a media trial even before a judicial trial, you risk finding yourself with a clean criminal record and a dirty online image.

 When the news – harmful, defamatory and obsolete – ceases to be of public interest and falls into a private sphere, you can exercise the right to be forgotten, i.e. you can request that the erasure of the data.